Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

-Generally all information about how extensions work in JupyterLab is applicable to a theme, though there are a number of optional steps and behaviors that are not necessary for themes, and a few configuration that are needed for themes.
+Generally all information about how extensions work in JupyterLab is applicable to a theme, though there are a number of optional steps and behaviors that are not necessary for themes, and a few configurations that are needed for themes.
 A lot of boilerplate can also be extracted, which makes creating most themes simpler that full-fledged extensions.